 Not until the mid-19th century, through a combination of factors, would Americans acquire a taste for lobster.
 Chefs realized that lobsters tasted better cooked live than if they were butchered first and cooked later.

-Lobster’s popularity received a big boost when passenger trains began serving Maine lobster as exotic fare in dining cars.
+Lobster’s popularity was greatly boosted when passenger trains began serving Maine lobster as exotic fare in dining cars.
 The diners had no idea that people on the coast found it repugnant; they just wanted more of it.
 Canneries established up and down the Maine coast in the 1880s could now ship lobster to California.

 By 1885, the demand for Maine lobster in Chicago reached 15 million pounds alone.
 Stored on ice and wrapped in seaweed, railroads made shipping fresh Maine lobsters to Chicago, New York, and Boston easy.
 By the early 20th century, demand was such that lobster had become a must-have dish for the upper classes.
 By the 1950s, it was considered a delicacy available to all.